 How to be supportive

-It can be really hard to tell someone you care about that you are feeling suicidal.
-Thank them for telling you and let them know that there is help available.
+It can be really hard for a person to tell you they are feeling suicidal.
+Thank them for telling you and let them know there is help available.

 Signs someone may be feeling suicidal

-no reason for living; no sense of purpose in life.
+- feeling as though there is no reason for living, having no sense of purpose in life